DerekCresswell/GameDesign11/Readme.md

 ### Instructions

-The units should be completed in the order shown here as the skills of each builds off of the previous entries in the course.\
+The units should be completed in the order shown here as the skills of each build off of the previous entries in the course.\
 Within each unit there is another Readme just like this that outlines the targets of each unit.\
 Then there are the numbered lessons.
 These should also be completed in order.\
 There are also some other folders.